-For the same number of users $n^2$ and memory ratio $\frac{1}{n}$, the subpacketization level of the proposed scheme grows sub-linearly whereas that of the JCM scheme and hypercube scheme varies exponentially and polynomially, respectively, with respect to the number of users.
-But, in general, the reduction in subpacketization is at the expense of an increase in the transmission load.
-For the sub-linear subpacketization, the achieved load is the minimal load as shown in Theorem \ref{thm:lb_dpda2}.
-For $n=2$, the proposed scheme has advantage in both subpacketization and load as evident from the Table \ref{tab:schm2_comp_2}.
-For $n=3$, the proposed DPDA gives scheme for $K=9$ and $\frac{M}{N}=\frac{1}{3}$ with $F=6$ and load $R=3$, whereas the hypercube scheme achieves same load $R=3$ for the same $K$ and $\frac{M}{N}$, but with a higher subpacketization level $F=27$.
+For the same number of users $n^2$ and memory ratio $\frac{1}{n}$, the subpacketization level of the proposed scheme grows sub-linearly, whereas those of the JCM and hypercube schemes vary exponentially and polynomially, respectively, with respect to the number of users.
+However, in general, the reduction in subpacketization occurs at the expense of an increase in transmission load.
+For sub-linear subpacketization, the achieved load is the minimal load as shown in Theorem \ref{thm:lb_dpda2}.
+For $n=2$, the proposed scheme has an advantage in terms of both subpacketization and load, as shown in Table \ref{tab:schm2_comp_2}.
+For $n=3$, the proposed DPDA provides a scheme for $K=9$ and $\frac{M}{N}=\frac{1}{3}$ with $F=6$ and load $R=3$, whereas the hypercube scheme achieves the same load $R=3$ for the same $K$ and $\frac{M}{N}$, but with a higher subpacketization level $F=27$.